Yash-Patel26/Event-Organiser/README.md

 # EventOrganiser
 Welcome to EventX, an innovative end-to-end event management system designed to simplify and streamline the creation, management, and updating of personal and corporate events, regardless of their scale.
 EventX aims to provide organizations with a comprehensive application that centralizes all aspects of event management, ensuring a seamless experience from start to finish.

-To have a glimpse of how this website works watch this https://youtu.be/QUijwQY3nM8

 ## Getting Started
 1. Clone this repo into your local machine and open it using VS code or any other editor of your choice.